Will the bank sell the foreclosed property and forgive the mortgage debt?

 Answer:

-Unless your mortgage instrument contains an exculpatory clause, you will still owe the debt.
-An exculpatory clause is a clause whereby the lender agrees that if it forecloses, it only will get the proceeds of the sale and the rest of the debt will be cancelled.
-Without such a clause, if the sale of the property doesn't meet the debt owed, the borrowers will be liable for the rest of the debt, including foreclosure costs.
+Unless your mortgage has an exculpatory clause, you will still owe the debt after foreclosure.
+An exculpatory clause means that if the lender forecloses, they will only get the sale proceeds, and the remaining debt will be canceled.
+If there is no such clause, and the property sells for less than the debt owed, you will still be responsible for the remaining balance, including foreclosure costs.

 This content is for informational purposes only and is not legal advice.
 Legal statutes mentioned reflect the law at the time the content was written and may no longer be current.
 Always verify the latest version of the law before relying on it.